-68. In the Employment Court decision in Bryson, Judge Shaw applied Market Investigations Ltd v Minister of Social Security [1969] 2 QB 173, in which Cooke J said that the fundamental test for distinguishing an employee and an independent contractor was as follows (at 184-185):
+73. The Employment Court decision in Bryson applied Market Investigations Ltd. In that decision, Cooke J said that the fundamental test for distinguishing an employee and an independent contractor was as follows, at 184-185:

-Is the person who has engaged himself to perform these services performing them as a person in business on his own account?
-If the answer to that question is 'yes', then the contract is a contract for services.
-If the answer is 'no', then the contract is a contract of service. ... factors which may be of importance are such matters as whether the man performing the services provides his own equipment, whether he hires his own helpers, what degree of financial risk he takes, what degree of responsibility for investment and management he has, and whether and how far he has an opportunity of profiting from sound management in the performance of his task
+"Is the person who has engaged himself to perform these services performing them as a person in business on his own account?"
+If the answer to that question is "yes", then the contract is a contract for services.
+If the answer is "no", then the contract is a contract of service. ... factors which may be of importance are such matters as whether the man performing the services provides his own equipment, whether he hires his own helpers, what degree of financial risk he takes, what degree of responsibility for investment and management he has, and whether and how far he has an opportunity of profiting from sound management in the performance of his task.

-- 69. The Privy Council approved the fundamental test in Lee Ting Sang.
-This Privy Council decision was subsequently cited by four of the five judges in the Court of Appeal in TNT. - 70.
+- 74. The Privy Council approved the fundamental test in Lee Ting Sang.
+This Privy Council decision was subsequently cited by four of the five judges in the Court of Appeal in TNT. - 75.
 The fundamental test is also sometimes described as the "business test" or the "economic reality test".
-In Challenge, the Court of Appeal stated (at 65):
+In Challenge Realty, the Court of Appeal stated at 7,219:

-If it is helpful to look for a test or application in this case, apart from that of control, which is a key feature of the Act, we favour that suggested by Adrian Merritt, Lecturer in Industrial Law, University of New South Wales in his article "Control" v "Economic Reality": Defining the Contract of Employment' in (1982) 10 Australian Business Law Review 105 at p 118:
+If it is helpful to look for a test for application in this case, apart from that of control, which is a key feature of the Act, we favour that suggested by Adrian Merritt, Lecturer in Industrial Law, University of New South Wales in his article "Control' v 'Economic Reality': Defining the Contract of Employment" (1982) Australian Business Law Review 105 at p 118,

-The issue that must be settled in today's cases is whether the worker is genuinely in business on his own account or whether he is "part and parcel of" - or "integrated into" - the enterprise of the person or organisation for whom work is performed.
-The test is, therefore, one of "economic reality".
+"The issue that must be settled in today's cases is whether the worker is genuinely in business on his own account or whether he is 'part-and-parcel of' - or 'integrated into' - the enterprise of the person or organisation for whom work is performed.
+The test is, therefore, one of 'economic reality'."

-- 71. The fundamental test looks at factors such as: - whether the type of business or the nature of the job justifies or requires using an independent contractor; - the behaviour of the parties before and after entering into the contract; - whether there is a time limit for completing a specific project; - whether the worker can be dismissed; - who is responsible for correcting sub-standard work; - who is legally liable if the job goes wrong. - 72.
+- 76. The fundamental test looks at factors such as: - whether the type of business or the nature of the job justifies or requires using an independent contractor; - the behaviour of the parties before and after entering into the contract; - whether there is a time limit for completing a specific project; - whether the worker can be dismissed; - who is responsible for correcting sub-standard work; - who is legally liable if the job goes wrong. - 77.
 Usually, an independent contractor agrees to be responsible for their work.
-An independent contractor cannot usually be "dismissed", although the contract can be terminated if it is broken.
+An independent contractor cannot usually be dismissed, although the contract can be terminated if it is broken.